Government of Canada

 This awards program includes:

 Teachers are eligible for two awards:

-Applications for the Prime Minister's Awards for Teaching Excellence and for Teaching Excellence in STEM will be judged on the same selection criteria.
-Nominators for the STEM award must include specific examples on how the teacher displays excellence in STEM based teaching.
+Applications for the Prime Minister's Awards for Teaching Excellence and for Teaching Excellence in STEM are judged on the same selection criteria.

 GrantWatch ID#: 144481